NSharmili/TraceForensics/README.md

 <h5>1.Download Ganache from the official Truffle Suite website:
 👉 Ganache Download</h5>
 <h5>2.Install it by following the on-screen instructions for your OS (Windows, macOS, or Linux).</h5>
 <h5>3.Open Ganache and create a new workspace or use the quickstart option to start a blockchain instance.</h5>

+## Digital Forensics Tools, Libraries, and Frameworks
+<h5>A. Forensic Tool: Autopsy</h5>
+<h5>Autopsy is an open-source forensic tool used to recover deleted files.
+The process involves creating a new case, specifying the location (e.g., drive, folder, or external device), and scanning for deleted files.
+Autopsy extracts metadata and recovers lost data, ensuring critical evidence is preserved and analyzed effectively.</h5>

 ## Features
 <h5>1.Integrated System: TraceForensics combines file recovery, steganography detection, and blockchain security into a unified platform, enabling investigators to efficiently recover, analyze, and secure evidence within a single workflow.</h5>